Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 No thanks, I don't want to prevent hand injuries.

-The days are getting shorter, the nights are getting colder and the fact is – whether we want to accept it or not – Winter.
+The days are getting shorter, the nights are getting colder and the fact is – whether you want to accept it or not – Winter.
 Is.
 Coming.

 Nothing makes a winter work day feel longer than being ill prepared.
 So with that in mind, here are some top tips to help you choose the right winter work glove.